openconfig/lemming/dataplane/README.md

 # The Lemming Dataplane

-The lemming reads and writes packets from ports and the forwards packets between them.
+The dataplane reads and writes packets from ports and the forwards packets between them.

 ## Overview